Skip to Content

 • KALAMDB_CLUSTER_ID, KALAMDB_NODE_ID, KALAMDB_CLUSTER_RPC_ADDR, KALAMDB_CLUSTER_API_ADDR, KALAMDB_CLUSTER_PEERS

 For OTEL-specific override behavior, see OpenTelemetry (OTEL).
 For IdP issuer setup, see OIDC & Issuer Trust.
+For the full, complete override table, use Advanced Configuration.

 Cluster Override Format